Bimsara-Janakantha/test-auto-sync/README.md

 ---

 Feel free to customize the paths, branch name (`main` vs `master`), or add your project name at the top!
-Let me know if you'd like a version with **SSH key authentication** instead of PAT.